AnAppAMonth/Testmatic/README.md

 part of code, and their changes make the same test to change in different ways, then a manual merge of the test is needed.

 ## Library Methods ##

 The following methods are provided:

+1. `unitTest(name, id, res, opt)`.
+Create a static test, or check it if the test already exists.
+Default to high importance.
-1. `wrapFunction(name, func, opt)`.
-Create a plural test group by wrapping a function.
+2. `wrapFunction(name, func, opt)`.
+Create a dynamic test group by wrapping a function.
 Default to low importance.
-2. `addUnitTest(name, res, opt)`.
-Create a singular test group.
-Default to high importance.
-3. `runTestsInGroup()`.
-Run all tests in a group at once.
-Currently only supports groups created using `wrapFunction()`.
+3. `runTestsInGroup(name, opt)`.
+Run all tests in a dynamic group at once.
+                                 Currently only supports groups created using
+                                 `wrapFunction()`.

 ## Command Line Tool ##